-Upon recruitment to the program, participants will nominate their level of involvement, or Tier, dependent on their time commitment and research project interests.
-General training will be provided to all participants as a half-day orientation workshop into the consumer roles and responsibilities and medical research landscape.
+Consumers begin at Tier 1 and can elect to move up within the tier system (level of involvement), dependent on their time commitment and research interests.
+General training will be provided to all participants as a half-day orientation workshop into the consumer roles and responsibilities and the medical research landscape.

-Once consumers nominate a tier, OPUS will facilitate the initial contact with a research team, and remain in constant contact with both parties.
-Consumers will be matched with a project and will henceforth primarily work in conjunction with the project’s investigators, rather than with the broader OPUS team.
+Once consumers nominate a tier, OPUS will facilitate the initial contact with a researcher, and remain in constant contact with both parties.
+Consumers will henceforth primarily work in conjunction with this researcher on a specific project, rather than with the broader OPUS team.

-OPUS welcomes interested members of the public with little-to-no scientific background, of any age and gender, to participate in osteoarthritis (OA)-related research projects Participation can cover research design to grant applications to feedback on research findings.
+OPUS welcomes interested members of the public with little-to-no scientific background, of any age and gender, to participate in osteoarthritis (OA)-related research projects.
 OPUS is reaching out to participants who may have varying degrees of experience with OA: patients, carers for those with OA or even community members who are interested in health care in general.

 Opportunity to advocate for the interests of consumers and present consumer views, values and concerns.

 Learn about exciting new areas of medical research.